Joseph Barker (mayor)

-Joseph "Joe" Barker (c.
+Joseph Barker (c.
 1806 – August 2, 1862) was an American public and political figure of the 1800s.
 He was notable for his rash, uncompromising temper, and violent tirades against corruption, often drawing large crowds, landing him in prison, and paving way for his term in office as the 17th mayor of Pittsburgh.

 In 1862, Barker died in a train accident in the neighboring town of Manchester.

 Early years

-The origins of Joe Barker are shrouded in mystery.
+The origins of Barker are shrouded in mystery.
 Nothing is known of his early years, background, or even his date of birth, as evident by its absence on his epitaph.
 Important, although sparse, details are provided in the information collected by the Census of 1850.
 Barker is listed therein as 44 years old and his birthplace is described as being in "Pennsylvania".